CyclotronResearchCentre/bidsme/README.md

 > NB: Even if all scripts supports the same list of entry points, some of them are more adapted for data preparation and other for bidsification.
-From practice, it is more convinient to perform all subject and session determination, data retrieval and additional files treatment during preparation, and bidisification is concentrated on just renaming and copying files.
-This way, there an opportunity of checking, correcting and/or completting data manually.
+From practice, it is more convenient to perform all subject and session determination, data retrieval and additional files treatment during preparation, and bidisification is concentrated on just renaming and copying files.
+This way, there an opportunity of checking, correcting and/or completing data manually.

 ## <a name="examples"></a>Examples